 The New Life Psychiatric Rehabilitation Association (NLPRA) was awarded the licence to operate a ground floor shop for arts/cultural purpose in the URA's Prince Edward Road West/Yuen Ngai Street Heritage Preservation & Revitalisation Project from April 2012 to June 2015.
 Furnished with the classic "red-white-blue" fabric and themed on "Positive Hong Kong", the social enterprise "rwb 330" aimed at promoting positive thinking and providing job opportunities to people in recovery of mental illness.
 The shop had attracted around 150,000 visitors and offered over 200 workshops to the public.

 No. 5 Wing Lee Street

-Through an open proposal invitation process, the URA had engaged the Hong Kong Arts Centre to operate a two-year artist-in-residence programme at No. 5 Wing Lee Street in Sheung Wan under a licence agreement in August 2012.
+Through an open proposal invitation process, the URA had engaged the Hong Kong Arts Centre to operate a two-year artist-in-residence programme from 2012-2014 at No. 5 Wing Lee Street in Sheung Wan under a licence agreement.
 The programme provided residency for overseas artists for cultural and arts creation in Hong Kong while encouraging cultural exchanges between local arts groups with these overseas artists for inspiration and creative ideas.
 About 100 artists/arts groups from over 20 countries and different backgrounds such as movie, theatre and visual arts, had participated in this programme.
 The artworks created for the local community during their residency at Wing Lee Street including writing, paintings, videos, photography and multimedia works were showcased in the "Artist Home Base Finale Exhibition 2012-2014".